-Watch, what you want, when you want, with this Toshiba Smart TV.
+Watch, what you want, when you want, with this Sharp Smart TV.
 Easily stream all your favourite programmes via BBC iPlayer, Netflix etc. And with built-in Freeview Play, there are over 70 channels to choose from.

-This is a great model at an affordable price.
+This model has it all – a great picture, quality sound and abuilt-in DVD player.
 If you’re looking for the best 24-inch television – this is it.

 SHARP 1T-C24BE0: HD READY | FREEVIEW PLAY | SMART TV | USB x2 | AERIAL INPUT | SCART | HDMI x2 | BUILT-IN WIFI | BUILT-IN DVD PLAYER | (W)554 x (H)355 x (D)86